ashvp/Twitter-Analytics/README.md

 - **Real-time Metrics**: View real-time statistics of followers, tweets, retweets, and likes.
 - **Sentiment Analysis**: Understand the sentiment of tweets (positive, negative, or neutral).
 - **Top Hashtags**: Track and visualize the most frequently used hashtags.
-- **Geolocation Insights**: Get insights into the geographical distribution of tweets.
 - **Engagement Rates**: View engagement rates over time for specific tweets or campaigns.
 - **Trend Analysis**: Identify trending topics, tweets, and hashtags over time.